Norkart/L.TileLayer.Webatlas/README.md

 L.TileLayer.Webatlas
 ====================
-Leaflet plugin to use Webatlas tilecache with correct attribution and apikey's.
+Leaflet plugin to use Webatlas tilecache with correct attribution and API keys.
 Requires only vanilla Leaflet.

 Usage